20th Anniversary Event - Save $1,100 on LASIK - Ends December 31st, 2024

 The reshaping step is next and usually takes less than 30 seconds as well.
 When the reshaping is complete, the patient receives the contact lens bandage and a few eye drops.
 After the procedure is completed, the patient can see fairly well, often dramatically better than before the procedure without glasses.
 That vision is short-lived, however, as vision tends to get worse before it improves following the PRK procedure.

-Healing and visual recovery after PRK takes longer than LASIK because the epithelial tissue has to heal and become as regular and smooth as it was before removal.
+Healing and visual recovery after PRK take longer than LASIK because the epithelial tissue has to heal and become as regular and smooth as it was before removal.
 Full visual recovery typically takes about thirty days and has three general stages: initial healing, bandage contact lens removal, and full healing.

 The patient wears the contact lens bandage for approximately four to five days as the epithelial tissue undergoes the initial healing phase and seals the surface from where it was removed.

-During this time, the patient’s vision is often fairly blurry and relatively high amounts of discomfort and light sensitivity are common.
+During this time, the patient’s vision is often fairly blurry, and relatively high amounts of discomfort and light sensitivity are common.
 20/20 Institute doctors will prescribe a few medicines that significantly help with discomfort, which usually lasts about three or four days, improving slightly day after day.
 Most patients are not comfortable driving a car during this time, so planning for work and life is an important part of PRK recovery.

 When the epithelial tissue has healed, the doctor removes the contact lens at a follow-up appointment about four or five days after the procedure.
-When the contact lens is removed, the patient is typical through the worst part of the recovery period.
+When the contact lens is removed, the patient is typically through the worst part of the recovery period.

 Each patient is different, but vision typically improves noticeably with the removal of the contact lens, and the patient’s vision tends to be rather functional at this stage.

 In the last phase of recovery, the patient experiences gradual vision improvement day after day.
 Patients continue to use a medicated drop during this time.
-A few more follow up visits with our doctors are also required to monitor the healing process.
+A few more follow-up visits with our doctors are also required to monitor the healing process.

 At follow-up visits, the doctor will adjust the dosage of the medicated drop to control the healing of the epithelial tissue and to help ensure that it heals properly.
 Since the epithelial tissue of the cornea regenerates itself naturally every thirty days, it is typically around the 30-day mark after PRK that the patient has achieved the majority of their final visual result.